samiyonas/alx-system_engineering-devops/0x00-shell_basics/README.md

 11-a script that lists all files in three different directories 12-a script that prints the type of a file
 13-create a symbolic link
+14-Create a script that copies files from the current working directory to the parent working directory